MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-analytics.md

 > [!NOTE]
 > Places Analytics is an opt-in feature.
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).

-- You must first convert your floor plans for indoor mapping in Microsoft Places using the Azure Maps Creator tool.
-For more information, see [Azure Maps Creator Guide for Microsoft Places](azure-maps-creator-guide.md).

 ## Setting up Places Analytics

 Access to Places Analytics is based on membership in mail-enabled security groups.